gcpeixoto/gcpeixoto.github.io/_includes/components/intro.md

 Hello!

-Currently, I'm an adjunct professor at the Federal University of Paraíba (UFPB), located in the beautiful seashore João Pessoa city, where lies the Brazil's far east point and one of the creators of [TRIL Lab](https://tril.ci.ufpb.br).
+Currently, I'm an adjunct professor at the Federal University of Paraíba (UFPB), located in the beautiful seashore João Pessoa city – where lies the Brazil's far east point – and one of the creators of [TRIL Lab](https://tril.ci.ufpb.br).
 After many waves, river wakes, and mixtures revolve the life, I'd say that my field of study is [Computational Science and Engineering - CSE](https://en.wikipedia.org/wiki/Computational_engineering), where I conserve an interdisciplinary and breadth-like profile covering numerical methods, scientific computing, mechanical sciences, and data _SAVE_ (sciance, analytics, visualization, and engineering).

 Several subjects form my past experience, such as finite elements, transport phenomena, multiphase flows, numerical analysis, porous media, and reservoir modeling.
 More recently, I have been focused on CSE for energy, such as carbon capture, storage, and utilization (CCUS).